Self-Awareness

 • Practice brutal honesty in your thought life.

-• We often think we’re being rational, but rarely are.
+• We often think we’re being rational, but we rarely are.

 • Direct your attention to weak points in your reasoning.